About Koloa Jewellery

 Tapa is the Tongan word for unpainted or unprinted barkcloth.
 It is white in colour.

 Ngatu is the Tongan word for tapa that has been painted or decorated with patterns.
 It can be a variety of colours, ranging from orange, brown, black but all natural shades due to the plant based dyes that are used.

-Fala is the Tongan word for the woven mats that are used as mats, or taovala (mats worn around the waist).
+Lalanga means woven, and refers collectively to fala, the Tongan word for the woven pieces that are used as mats, or taovala (mats worn around the waist).